-The Museum’s research library and archives are currently closed to in-person visitors and researchers due to the COVID-19 crisis.
+The Museum’s research library and archives are open by appointment ONLY.
 Research requests and services may be met by staff on a limited basis and in the order received.
 Research requests can be submitted via email by clicking HERE.

 The archives and material in the Reference Library are accessible to researchers who are at high school level and above, by appointment only.
 Materials in the library are non-circulating; however, photocopies and/or digital images of some materials may be requested subject to the policies of the Society and at the discretion of the Archivist.

 Online Archive of California: free public access to collection finding aids from over 200 contributing institutions in California, including the San Joaquin County Historical Society

 The following were digitized and made available through Internet Archive:

 SJC Swampland and Reclamation District Maps and Drawings